104corp/puppet-corp104_cloudwatch_agent/README.md

 Cloudwatch needs a little bit of information about each log file (like date format) so that it can be parsed out and grouped in a meaningful way by AWS.

-After setting up the logs agent, logs can be specified using the `cloudwatch_agent::log` defined type.
+After setting up the logs agent, logs can be specified using the `corp104_cloudwatch_agent::log` defined type.
 Sending `/var/log/syslog` would look like (all parameters are defaults):

 ~~~
-cloudwatch_agent::log { '/var/log/syslog':
+corp104_cloudwatch_agent::log { '/var/log/syslog':
   datetime_format  => '%b %d %H:%M:%S',
   log_stream_name  => '{instance_id}',
   buffer_duration  => '5000',